 Sound like a job for you?
 Learn more about how to become an overland tour guide.

 While I was tour guiding, I kept meeting great guests who all worked on yachts.
-Working on a yacht had never occurred to me before (this was before I had heard of Below Deck) and I was very intrigued.
+Working on a yacht had never occurred to me before and I was very intrigued.
 Once I decided to get out of guiding, I headed to France to give yachting a chance.

 There's a lot of work opportunities on a yacht, especially a mega yacht.
 The yacht I worked on was about the size of a football field and I'd guess had at least 30 people working on it.

-Most people new to the industry would start off as a stewardess, deckhand or chef.
-A stewardess takes care of everything on the interior- think housekeeping and service.
+Most people new to the industry would start off as a stewardess, deckhand, or sues chef.
+A stewardess takes care of everything on the interior, think housekeeping and service.
 A deckhand takes care of everything on the exterior, keeping the boat sparkling clean to the public and making sure you sail and dock smoothly.

 The yachting world is a great one to dive into if you have a keen eye for detail and follow directions well.
 In my experience, it's a strict industry, based a lot on outward appearances, but you get paid well and have all your living expenses covered while you're onboard.
 You also get to travel to a lot of amazing places, although the amount of time you'd be able to explore these places varies greatly based on your boat owners and captain.